stefanGT44/Math-Console-Interpreter/README.md

 The application has a basic command line interface that the user interacts with, it supports most of the math/boolean expression logic that the Python console does, it even supports the use of variables.

 ## Implementation details
 The application is consisted of a lexer and an interpreter.
 The interpreter evaluates complex expressions by recursively calling functions in the order dictated by operator precedence.
-The lexer parses the input string into appropriate tokens which are then provided to the appropriate interpreter functions which use them for calculations and evaluations.
+These functions use tokens, which are provided by the lexer, for calculations/evaluations.

-A token represents a part of the input string that has a certain semantic value, so we assign a corresponding type to it which the interpreter later uses to determine what to do next.
+A token represents a part of the input string that has a certain semantic value, so the lexer assigns a corresponding type to it which the interpreter uses to determine what to do next.

 For an example if the lexer detects a sequence of characters in the input string that represents a whole number it will make a token with the value of the detected number and assign an INTEGER type to it.